smok-serwis/tempsdb/docs/index.rst

 Stored time series with a 8-bit timestamp and a fixed length of data.
 So no variable encoding for you!

+.. versionadded:: 0.2

+When mmap fails due to memory issues, this falls back to slower fwrite()/fread() implementation.
+You can also manually select the descriptor-based implementation if you want to.

 Indices and tables
 ==================